What’s driving brand crises in China?

-From GSK, Qualcomm, VW/Audi, Chrysler and Microsoft to McDonald’s, Yum Brands/KFC and most recently Walmart, it has been a long, hot summer for foreign companies in China as they fall foul of Beijing’s renewed clampdown on food safety and anti-monopolistic activity.
+From GSK, Qualcomm, VW/Audi, Chrysler and Microsoft to McDonald’s, Yum Brands/KFC and most recently Walmart, it has been a long, hot summer for foreign companies in China.

-Yet hark back to 2012 and the majority of crises in the Middle Kingdom involved domestic entities, evidence perhaps that the current clampdown is deliberately targeting foreign firms, despite denials from Beijing.
+Hark back to 2012 and the majority of crises in the Middle Kingdom involved domestic entities.

-The report also contains interesting data on the effectiveness of different crisis responses on short-term purchase decision-making.
+Also worth mentioning is that the report contains interesting data on the effectiveness of different crisis responses on short-term purchase decision-making.
 The findings will not be unfamiliar to crisis communications professionals:

 - Least damaging: acknowledge the problem and promise to investigate